 Background: Parenting Foster Youth.
-SB 1178 (Kuehl, Chapter 841, Statutes of 2004) required, to the greatest extent possible, county child welfare agencies, in conjunction with providers and the state, to identify and utilize whole family placements that provide foster care to teen parents and their infants, and other placement models in order to provide supportive family-focused care for minor foster youth and their children.
-The bill further required, in identifying these placements, county child welfare agencies to work with providers and stakeholders to identify and develop programs and program models designed to meet these goals.
+SB 1178 (Kuehl), Chapter 841, Statutes of 2004, required, to the greatest extent possible, county child welfare agencies, in conjunction with providers and the state, to identify and utilize whole family placements that provide foster care to teen parents and their infants, and other placement models in order to provide supportive family-focused care for minor foster youth and their children.
+SB 1178 further required, in identifying these placements, county child welfare agencies to work with providers and stakeholders to identify and program models designed to meet these goals.